What is Growth Hormone?

 Will I need to be on it forever?

 Unfortunately the effects of Human Growth Hormone are only present whilst taking it.
-Ceasing will not cause any adverse effect, but from experience those who cease Human Growth Hormone soon return to it.
+Ceasing will not cause any adverse effect.

 How long will it take before I feel the benefits?

 All physiological changes in the body take 3 to 6 months before the full effects are felt, so one must be patient.
 However, the improvements are gradual and cumulative and well worth the wait.
-Many of ARGERA’s patients notice an improvement in their psychological well being in a few weeks.
+Often patients notice an improvement in their psychological well being in a few weeks.

 Why can’t I just take a tablet?

 Unfortunately the Human Growth Hormone is very fragile.
 Oral ingestion causes it to be destroyed by the stomach acid before it can take effect.
 The only effective way to take Human Growth Hormone is to have it injected into the subcutaneous tissue of the skin.
-Some patients prefer needles whilst others use a needle free injector.
 It is no different than the injections young diabetic children take for their insulin.
-It is pain free and simple.
+It is has minimal associated pain and simple.

 What dosage do I need?

 Dosages vary among patients.
-Most people will start with 1 international unit.
+Most people will start with 1/2 to 1 international unit.
 This is taken on a 6 days on/1 day off cycle, 2 weeks on/1 or 2 weeks off every 3 months.
 Other regimes include 5 days on and 2 off, or 3 days on 3 days off.
-Having time off is very important in allowing the body to continue its own natural production of Human Growth Hormone.
-There are many other regimes of Human Growth Hormone and your doctor will prescribe the most suitable for you.
+There are many other regimes of Human Growth Hormone and a trained doctor will be able to prescribe the most suitable for you.

 How can I maximise the benefits?